ricocrescenzio95/SUITextField/Sources/SwiftUITextField/SwiftUITextField.docc/SwiftUITextField.md

 ``SUITextField`` is a wrapper of `UITextField` that allows to navigate programmatically through responders, allows to set a custom `inputView`, `inputAccessoryView` while editing, as well as `leftView` and `rightView`.

-You can also use all the `UITextFieldDelegate` methods, all exposed as `SwiftUI` modifiers.
+You can also use all the `UITextFieldDelegate` methods, all exposed as `SwiftUI` modifiers. 😎

+On `iOS 15`, you can use the new `ParseableFormatStyle` to bind the text field to a custom value; on `pre-iOS 15` a similar API is exposed using `Foundation.Formatter` 🥳

 All these additional customization are passed as `SwiftUI` views/modifiers, allowing to use its lovely declarative API! 🎉